meshery/meshery/docs/pages/reference/mesheryctl/mesheryctl-system-login.md

 <pre class='codeblock-pre'>
 <div class='codeblock'>

-// Authenticate with the Meshery Provider of your choice: the Local Provider or a Remote Provider. mesheryctl system login
+// Login with the Meshery Provider of your choice: the Local Provider or a Remote Provider. mesheryctl system login